The doctoral research project

 Each doctoral research project must specify:

-- The research unit in which the doctoral student will work, the thesis director and any co-supervisors;
+- The research unit in which the doctoral candidate will work, the thesis director and any co-supervisors;

 - The scientific context, the current state of knowledge in the field of research concerned;